 Prometheus storage disk volume requirement: proportional to the number of metrics it holds.
-The default retention period is 15 days, and the disk requirement is around 200MB per core, assuming the default scraping interval of 15s.
+The default retention period is 15 days, and the disk requirement is around 12MB per core per day, assuming the default scraping interval of 20s.

-For example, when monitoring a 6 node Scylla cluster, each with 16 CPU cores, and using the default 15 days retention time, you will need minimal disk space of
+For example, when monitoring a 6 node Scylla cluster, each with 16 CPU cores (so a total of 96 cores), and using the default 15 days retention time, you will need minimal disk space for prometheus of

-To account for unexpected events, like replacing or adding nodes, we recommend allocating at least x4-5 space, in this case, ~100GB.
+To account for unexpected events, like replacing or adding nodes, we recommend allocating at least x2-3 space, in this case, ~50GB.
 Prometheus Storage disk does not have to be as fast as Scylla disk, and EC2 EBS, for example, is fast enough and provides HA out of the box.

 Follow the Installation Guide and install docker on the Scylla Monitoring Stack Server.
 This server can be the same server that is running Scylla Manager.
 Alternatively, you can Deploy Scylla Monitoring Stack Without Docker .